Words and terms used in the world of From The Waters.

 A Healer who is still in education at the Healer Academy and is not yet qualified.

-In Aelin City, the base for Indigos situated in the Quarter.
+In Aelin City, this is the base for Indigos and is situated in the Quarter.

 The Aelin City hospital, situated in the Campus.

-For Makers, this is the part of their Adomarain-gifted bracelet that represents them.
+For Aelin Makers, this is the part of their Adomarain-gifted bracelet that represents them and/or their Pair.
 It will have some visible reference to their pairame or solome.

 A flowering plant with a very nice smell.
 Comes in various colours including white and cardinal red.